 What’s Make Music Portland?

 Make Music Portland, part of the international Fête de la Musique, is the official organizer of Make Music Day Portland, a festival of sound.
-Occuring annually on June 21, Make Music Day is a free event to attend and participate in and is open to all ages, genres, styles, and abilities.
+Occurring annually on June 21, Make Music Day is a free event to attend and participate in and is open to all ages, genres, styles, and abilities.
 During this daylong celebration, the city comes alive with music.
-Performances take place on city sidewalks, in parks, patios, and even on back porchs.
+Performances take place on city sidewalks, in parks, patios, and even on back porches.

 Make Music Day Portland is a community event that aims to strengthen social and cultural ties, elevate the profile of our city internationally, and support amateur and professional musicians.
-Our music festival falls annually on the summer soltice and is organized by the Make Music Portland board.
+Our music festival falls annually on the summer solstice and is organized by the Make Music Portland board.
 Together with cities around the world, Portland rings in the first day of summer and the longest day of the year by celebrating the transformational power of sound.